 I wish we had a Day of the Dead in America like they do in so many other countries.

-I wish it were okay to admit to being sad.
+I wish it were okay to admit to being sad that my mom died.

 I met a young mom this weekend who lost both her parents and three other relatives, all within a year, all before her own two sons were born.